Ehsan10537/sklearn_load_digits/README.md

-This Dataset contains pixle digits representing handwritten digits images along with their corresponding labels. each row represents a digitized image each datapoint is an 8*8 image
+This Dataset contains digits representing the pixles of images which are handritten numbers ranging from 0 to 9.
+The label column is also included which represents the number shown in the image. each row represents a digitized image of size 8*8 pixles, which are now vectorized as dataframe rows.